 San Juan County aims to reduce stormwater runoff and improve water quality by supporting stormwater management practices.
 When water infiltrates into the soil, it is filtered and replenishes our aquifer or flows into our local waterways.
 As climate changes, more frequent, higher intensity storms and flooding events will occur.
 These rainfall events overwhelm the capacity of our stormwater infrastructure causing localized flooding, increased erosion, and flushing of contaminants into local waterways.

-San Juan County's Environmental Resources Division is continually evaluating its projects and management strategies to ensure climate risks are addressed, including but not limited to:
+San Juan County's Department of Environmental Stewardship is continually evaluating its projects and management strategies to ensure climate risks are addressed, including but not limited to:

 - Elevated water temperatures and harmful algal blooms